 - Sec.
 2.1.
-"Applicant" means an individual or entity that applies for a Tribal license or State certification; - Sec.
+"Applicant" means an individual or entity that applies for a Torres-Martinez Tribal license or State certification. - Sec.
 2.2.
-"Association" means an association of California tribal and state gaming regulators, the membership of which comprises up to two representatives from each tribal gaming agency of those tribes with whom the State has a gaming compact under IGRA, and up to two delegates each from the state Division of Gambling Control and the state Gambling Control Commission. - Sec.
+"Association" means an association of California tribal and state gaming regulators, the membership of which comprises up to two representatives from each tribal gaming agency of those tribes with whom the State has a gaming compact under IGRA, and up to two delegates each from the Division of Gambling Control in the California Department of Justice and the California Gambling Control Commission. - Sec.
 2.3.
 "Class III gaming" means the forms of Class III gaming defined as such in 25 U.S.C.
 Sec.
 2703(8) and by regulations of the National Indian Gaming Commission. - Sec.
+2.3.1.
+"Coordinator" means the Office of the American Indian Coordinator in the Office of the Governor. - Sec.
+2.3.2.
+"Federal Legislation" means Public Law 106-568, codified at 25 U.S.C.
+Sec.
+1778 et seq. - Sec.
 2.4.
-"Gaming Activities" means the Class III gaming activities authorized under this Gaming Compact.
+"Gaming Activities" means the Class III gaming activities authorized under this Gaming Compact. - Sec.

-Sec.
 2.5.
-"Gaming Compact" or "Compact" means this compact.
+"Gaming Compact" or "Compact" means this compact. - Sec.

-- Sec.
 2.6.
 "Gaming Device" means a slot machine, including an electronic, electromechanical, electrical, or video device that, for consideration, permits: individual play with or against that device or the participation in any electronic, electromechanical, electrical, or video system to which that device is connected; the playing of games thereon or therewith, including, but not limited to, the playing of facsimiles of games of chance or skill; the possible delivery of, or entitlement by the player to, a prize or something of value as a result of the application of an element of chance; and a method for viewing the outcome, prize won, and other information regarding the playing of games thereon or therewith. - Sec.
 2.7.
-"Gaming Employee" means any person who (a) operates, maintains, repairs, assists in any Class III gaming activity, or is in any way responsible for supervising such gaming activities or persons who conduct, operate, account for, or supervise any such gaming activity, (b) is in a category under federal or tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Agency with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility that are not open to the public.
+"Gaming Employee" means any natural person who (a) operates, maintains, repairs, assists in any Class III gaming activity, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, account for, or supervise any such gaming activity, (b) is in a category under federal or tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Agency with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility that are not open to the public.